Meet OUr 2025 Artists & Vendors

 Mr. McKenzie represents Mercyhurst university at regional science fairs and conventions and has presented seminars and talks in six states and was recently featured with Mercyhurst students in a NHK Tokyo documentary on fossils and evolution.

-Scott McKenzie will be presenting on Saturday, October 19th & Sunday, October 20th (2:00pm - 3:00pm) on “Odd Beach Finds” in the Lecture Hall and will also be available for identification and conversation in his booth both days!
+Scott McKenzie will be presenting on Saturday, October 11th & Sunday, October 12th (1:30pm - 2:30pm) on “Odd Beach Finds” in the Great Hall and will also be available for identification and conversation in his booth both days!

 Lynne & Larry